Planning to Go on a Surf Camp? Here’s What to Expect!

 Have you ever surfed before?

-I only took a one-day surfing lesson in the Netherlands a year ago.
+I only took a one-day surfing lesson in the Netherlands the year before.
 I really liked it, but it was November and the water was pretty cold so I decided to not continue with my classes.
 So, I can honestly call myself a complete beginner when it comes to surfing.

 Why did you choose a surf camp instead of traveling on your own?